Pulitzer Prize Shame

 Joseph Pulitzer, a Jewish immigrant from Hungary who prospered in America as journalist and newspaper owner, endowed the Pulitzer Prize to recognize excellence in journalism.

 Today, the Pulitzer Prize committee is damaging its illustrious legacy by awarding journalists who slander Israel and Zionists.
-Its 2026 Prizes also honor figures who propagate falsehoods about the Jewish state.
+Its 2026 Prizes honor figures who propagate falsehoods about the Jewish state.

 Saher Alghorra - Misleading Photographs